ChuanMeng/text-ranking-in-deep-research/README.md

 ```bash
 bash ./scripts_build_index/download_passage.sh
 ```
-Passage files will be put in the `data/` directory in the repository root.
+Passage files will be put in the `./data/browsecomp-plus-passage/` directory under the repository root.
 If you prefer to construct the passage corpus yourself, follow Section [4](#sec-data).

 #### Download retrieval indices